ToxicFrog/mercs-ap/README.md

 - [Archipelago](https://archipelago.gg)
 - The [apworld](./release/mercenaries.apworld)
-- A **US** copy of "Mercenaries: Playground of Destruction"
+- A **US** copy of "Mercenaries: Playground of Destruction", with game ID `SLUS-20932`
-  - Game ID is SLUS-20932, with mdsum `316ad24970b2f19558bc2bda7eb98d81`
-  - Subtitles patch is supported
-  - Other regions/languages are not supported
 - [PCSX2](https://pcsx2.net/) to play it with
   - Real hardware not supported, sorry

 ### First-time setup

-Get PCSX2 installed and running and make sure you can actually play Mercenaries in it.
-Once you have that, open up `System -> Settings -> Advanced`, scroll to the bottom, and tick `PINE Settings -> Enable`.
-Leave the `Slot` at the default of 28011.
+Get PCSX2 installed and running and make sure you can actually run Mercenaries in it.
+Once you have that, change the following settings:
+- `Tools -> Show Advanced Settings` **on**
+- `System -> Settings -> Advanced -> PINE Settings -> Enable` **on**
+- `System -> Settings -> Advanced -> PINE Settings -> Slot` **28011** (should be the default)

-If your computer is sufficiently powerful, you may also want to go to `Settings -> Game Properties -> Emulation` and set the `EE Cycle Rate` to 180% or 300%; at default speeds Mercenaries tends to drop from 30fps to 20fps in busy scenes, but it tolerates high clock rates well and if your computer can keep up this should get you a consistent 30fps.
+If your computer is sufficiently powerful, you may also want to open up `Settings -> Game Properties -> Emulation` and set the `EE Cycle Rate` to 180% or 300%; at default speeds Mercenaries tends to drop from 30fps to 20fps in busy scenes, but on a fast computer this will let it maintain 30fps without drops.

 ### Per-game setup